 As such, the Brandenburg Gate has taken on immense historical and political significance; It was here that Ronald Regan delivered his iconic "Mr. Gorbachev, tear down this wall" speech, and former German President von Weizsacker dictated that "The German question is open as long as the Brandenburg Gate is closed".

-The Checkpoint Charlie Museum (or the Mauer Museum) was founded by human rights activist Dr. Rainer Hildebrandt as a two-and-a-half room exhibition about the Berlin Wall in 1962.
+The Checkpoint Charlie Museum (or the Mauer Museum) was founded by human rights activist Dr Rainer Hildebrandt as a two-and-a-half room exhibition about the Berlin Wall in 1962, and is a must for Berlin school trips.
 Half a century later, and the museum is more popular than ever, welcoming nearly one million visitors every year.

 Covering an area of more than 2000 square metres, the museum has an intriguing collection of objects used to try and escape through, under and over the Berlin Wall.
 These include escape cars, hot air balloons, home-built mini submarines and surfboards.
 The museum also showcases passive protests against segregation, including original works from East and West German artists.